akshitasankhwar/FoodieBot/README.md

 streamlit run streamlit_app.py

-Start a conversation, send messages like:
+Start a conversation and send messages like:

 "I want a spicy burger under $10"

-Bot responds with top product suggestions and interest score.

 Use search tab to filter products by category or price.